-Fig. 7 Prediction Accuracy
+Fig. 7.
+Prediction Accuracy

-Fig. 8 Learning Time
+Fig. 8.
+Learning Time

-From the above comparative analysis the predictive accuracy shown by SVM with polynomial kernel is higher than the linear and RBF kernel.
+From the above comparative analysis the predictive accuracy shown by SVM with Polynomial kernel is higher than the linear and RBF kernel.
 The time taken to build the model using SVM with polynomial kernel is more, than linear and RBF kernel.
 As far as the writer identification is concerned accuracy plays major role than learning time in identifying the writer.
+Hence it is concluded that SVM-Polynomial based writer identification model performs well compared to linear and RBF SVM.